-Ext likewise I tell, in the sight of God, to your fear: my fear.
-Yet who feareth not: shall disdain my fear, but to his own evil.
+Ext, likewise, I speak, in the sight of God, of your fear: of my fear.
+He indeed who feareth not: shall disdain my fear, but to his own evil.
 Hearken therefore.
-I am certain, because a man baptized if he liveth: I dare not to say without sin?
-For who is without sin?
-But if he shall lead a life without offense, and shall have only such sins which daily are forgiven those saying in the prayer, Forgive us our debts, as we forgive our debtors: when he goeth from hence, he shall not end his life, but shall cross over from life into life.
-Whether he hasteneth to his baptism properly by desire, or is baptized in a position of danger and pass away from this life: he goeth to the Lord: he goeth to rest.
-The baptized, however, a deserter and violater of such a sacrament: if he should do penance, from the whole heart do penance, where God seeth who seeth even the heart of David when rebuked by the prophet and severely rebuked, after frightful threats cried out to God, I have sinned: and shortly he heard, the Lord had put away his sin.
-So much power have three syllables.
+I am certain that a baptized man, if he liveth: I dare not to say without sin?
+For who is without sin? but if he shall lead a life without offense, and shall have only such sins which daily are forgiven to those saying in the prayer, Forgive us our debts, as we forgive our debtors: when he goeth from hence, he shall not end his life, but shall cross over from life into life.
+Whether he hasteneth to his baptism properly by desire, or is baptized in a position of danger and passeth away from this life: he goeth to the Lord: he goeth to rest.
+The baptized, however, who is a deserter and violater of such a sacrament : if he should do penance, from the whole heart do penance, in that God seeth him: who seeth even the heart of David, when he, rebuked by the prophet and severely rebuked, after frightful threats cried out to God, I have sinned: also soon heard that the Lord had taken away his sin. much power have three syllables.
 I have sinned is three syllables.
 But in those three syllables: the flame of the heart's sacrifice ascendeth to heaven.
-Therefore who hath done penance truly and hath been released from the bond with which he hath been bound, and separated from the body of Christ, and shall live well after penance, in the way that he ought to have lived before penance: after reconciliation whensoever he shall have died, he goeth to the Lord.
-He shall not be deprived of the kingdom of God: he shall not be separated from the people by the Devil.
-Whoever indeed is placed in the final necessity of his sickness shall wish to receive and receiveth penance, and straightway is reconciled and goeth from hence: I admit to you that we deny him not what he entreateth: but we do not presume therefore that he shall be well from henceforth.
+Therefore he who hath done penance truly, and hath been released from the bond with which he hath been bound and separated from the body of Christ, and shall live well after penance, in the way that he ought to have lived before penance: after reconciliation, whensoever he shall have died, he goeth to the Lord.
+He shall not be deprived of the kingdom of God : he shall not be separated from the people Whoever indeed is by the devil. placed in the final necessity of his sickness, who shall wish to receive and receiveth penance, and straightway reconciled and goeth from hence: I admit to you that we deny him not what he entreateth: but we do not presume therefore that he shall be well from henceforth.
 But thou, O Lord, have mercy upon us.